Datafable/gbif-data-licenses/guidelines.md

 > * […] These records are intended for use in education and research and **may not be** repackaged, **redistributed**, or sold in any form without prior written consent from the collection(s) holding such data. […] For Terms of Use specific to the Museum of Vertebrate Zoology, see **http://mvz.berkeley.edu/PDFs/MVZ_terms_of_use.pdf**

 ## Derivatives

-Creating derivatives is interpreted as a kind of use.

 ### True